 Both liquid and granular forms of pool stabilizer can be added directly into the skimmer.
 But as always, follow the directions on the package.

 If you choose to go the granular CYA route and want to add it into the skimmer, there are some things to remember.
 First, it's granular which means it will take a few days to fully dissolve.
 You will want to keep your pump motor on until the CYA has had a chance to fully dissolve.
-2nd, is to NOT backwash during this process.
+Second, do NOT backwash during this process.
 You'll lose some if not all of your pool stabilizer and that's wasted money and chemical.
 Last, you will want to add your pool stabilizer in stages.
 If you have a larger pool and need to add a large amount of cyanuric acid, add it by a 1/3 with about 8 - 10 hours between applications.

 Example: Add a 1/3 stabilizer in the evening, the next 1/3 in the morning, and the last 1/3 that evening.
 This will give the granular pool stabilizer a chance to dissolve and you won't be overburdening your filter with granular stabilizer.